winglang/wing/docs/docs/09-typescript/02-inflights.md

 });
 ```

-`inflight`s themselves can also be lifted.
-Once lifted, they can be called like normal function:
+Inflight closures themselves can also be lifted.
+Once lifted, they can be called like normal closure:

 ```ts
 import { main, lift } from "@wingcloud/framework";